The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

       ├── LICENSE
 ## Instructions for each script
 ### 1. step_1_data_preparation.py
-This script will read the CSV files (custom search results from [RCSB Protein Data Bank](https://www.rcsb.org/)) stored in the directory specified by the user and output the cleaner version of the result within user-defined resolution cut-off.
+Before running the steps below, you need to obtain the custom search files in .csv format collected from the RCSB protein data bank (https://www.rcsb.org/).
+To begin this, start by choosing to make an advance search on the website's homepage.
+Next, select the 'Polymer Molecular Features' dropdown and select 'Polyer Entity Type'.
+From there, select the Entity Type to be RNA and then click to run a search.
+Then, select 'Create Custom Report' from the Tabular Report dropdown located at the top of the screen.
+Select: PDB ID, Experimental Method, and all of the resolution options.
+Finally, click the Run Report button to display your custom report.
+Select to download the files in CSV format.
+After this, you will see the downloadable link for the splited CSVs for your query.
+This script will read these CSV files stored in the directory specified by the user and output the cleaner version of the result within user-defined resolution cut-off.
 Please make sure that there are no extra CSV files with a filename starting with 'rcsb_pdb_custom_report_' except the relevant CSV files.
 ```sh
 python step_1_data_preparation.py '/directory_for_custom_RCSB_search_results' '3.2'
 ```